Afnan-Aldhahri/OpenGl/Resources/Why OpenGl?.md

   the C bindings WGL, GLX and CGL; the C binding provided by iOS; and the Java and C bindings provided by Android.

-##4- OpenGL is better for the future of games